Albom/awesome-pico/README.md

 - [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE) - Multi-Platform Gamepad Firmware for Raspberry Pi Pico and other RP2040 boards.
 - [OGX-Mini](https://github.com/wiredopposite/OGX-Mini) - RP2040 & RP2350 USB gamepad emulation for multiple platforms.
 - [ZX81\_USB\_KBD](https://github.com/ikjordan/ZX81_USB_KBD) - This CircuitPython code for the Raspberry Pi Pico 2040 allows a Sinclair ZX81 keyboard matrix to be used as the basis for a USB keyboard that can be used in Linux, MS Windows or for [picozx81](https://github.com/ikjordan/picozx81).
+- [SIDKick-pico](https://github.com/frntc/SIDKick-pico) - An inexpensive dual-SID-replacement for the C64 and C128.
+- [pico9918](https://github.com/visrealm/pico9918) - A replacement for the classic TMS9918A/TMS9929A VDP.

 ### Other